CumulusNetworks/docs/content/cumulus-linux-53/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 ### Trust Port

-To assign all traffic to a switch priority regardless of the ingress marking:
+You can assign all traffic to a switch priority regardless of the ingress marking.

 {{< tabs "TabID183 ">}}
 {{< tab "NVUE Commands ">}}

+The following commands assign all traffic to switch priority 3.

 ```
 cumulus@switch:~$ nv set qos mapping default-global trust port